cloudflare/cloudflare-docs/products/stream/src/content/viewing-videos/using-the-stream-player.md

 - `startTime`

   - A timestamp that specifies the time when playback begins.
-If a plain number is used such as `?startTime=123`, it will be interepreted as `123` seconds.
+If a plain number is used such as `?startTime=123`, it will be interpreted as `123` seconds.
 More human readable timestamps can also be used, such as `?startTime=1h12m27s` for `1 hour, 12 minutes, and 27 seconds`.

 </Definitions>